 Fully-grown male mountain gorillas can weigh up to 180 kg (400 lb).
 Females weigh half that at about 90 kg ( 200 lb).
 Aside from the silver stripe on their backs, male mountain gorillas are distinguished from females because they have a crest of fur on their heads.
 Both genders have similar thick black hair covering their body.
 Their thick hair keeps them warm in cold mountain temperatures.

-Mountain gorillas are considered endangered by IUCN’s Red List.
+Mountain gorillas are considered critically endangered by IUCN’s Red List.
 Not only are mountain gorillas threatened by loss of habitat due to human encroachment, they have also become victims of human violence.
 As civil war rages in Africa, efforts to conserve mountain gorilla populations have been curtailed.
 Mountain gorillas have also been killed or captured by poachers.
 Their body parts are sold to collectors, and baby gorillas are sold illegally as pets, research subjects, or private zoo animals.

 What You Can Do to Help